 THE GLENDON LINGUISTICS CLUB

-The Glendon Linguistics Club (GLC) is a student run organization designed to help linguistics students make the most of their time at Glendon.
-We balance social events (movie nights and pizza lunches) with academic events (degree planning and homework help) to serve you as best as possible.
-We also offer a series of workshops for what might happen after graduation; these sessions feature Glendon graduates and give current students a chance to ask questions and learn about what they might be doing in the future – things like teaching, speech pathology or graduate work.
-Acting as a liaison between the administration and the general student body, GLC also helps give students a voice.
-Every spring we host our annual Town Hall in which students help form GLC’s mandate for the following year.
-This event is not to be missed!
+The Glendon Linguistics Club (GLC) is a student-run organization designed to help linguistics students make the most of their time at Glendon.
+They balance social events (movie nights and pizza lunches) with academic events (degree planning and homework help) to serve you as best as possible.
+They also offer a series of workshops for what might happen after graduation; these sessions feature Glendon graduates and give current students a chance to ask questions and learn about what they might be doing in the future – things like teaching, speech pathology or graduate work.

-If you have questions, comments or ideas to share, contact us!
+If you have questions, comments or ideas to share, contact them at firstname.lastname@example.org or via Twitter: @GlendonLIN.

 In the News